30 Of The Best Panoramic Views Of London

 After you’ve had a drink in the ground floor bar, ask the Concierge very nicely if you can take the lift up.
 Make sure to take the middle lift as it has a fourth wall which is a window.
 On your ascent, soak up the southerly view looking towards the London Eye.

 It may not be as high as a skyscraper, but the top deck of a London bus is a wonderful way to see the city.
-Tap your Oyster card and soak up the sights.
-The front row seat is the one to grab if you can.
+Hop on board and soak up the sights.
+The front-row seat is the one to grab if you can.
 That’s where you get the best view.

-It’s an incredibly obvious destination, but the London Eye is an undeniably great way to see London from above.
+It’s an incredibly obvious destination, but the London Eye on the South Bank is an undeniably great way to see London from above.

 Similarly, the Emirates Airlines cable car is another tourist destination.
-But it’s a relatively cheap way to travel to and from the Royal Docks.
-Simply swipe your Oyster card and enjoy the 20 minute journey which allows you to view the City from the sky.
+But it’s a relatively cheap way to travel between the Royal Docks and Greenwich Peninsula.
+Simply swipe your Oyster card and enjoy the 20-minute journey which allows you to view the City from the sky.

-Combining daredevil activity with sightseeing, the climb up and over the former Millenium Dome is just spectacular.
-Take in a panoramic view of historic Greenwich, the Olympic Park and Canary Wharf from the roof of building.
+Combining daredevil activity with sightseeing, the climb up and over the former Millennium Dome is just spectacular.
+Take in a panoramic view of historic Greenwich, the Olympic Park and Canary Wharf from the roof of the building.

 Great garden terraces